-Mindfulness at Work is an experiential course designed to teach core mindfulness skills while also exploring specific applications to the workplace setting.
+Mindfulness at Work is a self-paced, experiential course designed to teach core mindfulness skills while also exploring specific applications to the workplace setting.
 The course explores key mindfulness traits and how they relate to essential workplace skills, such as presence, emotional regulation, resilience, cognitive flexibility, and communication, all of which are critical skills for thriving at work.
 By exploring these topics from the perspective of the workplace, participants will gain an understanding of how to apply evidence-based techniques to help them succeed on the job.
-This course is 6 weeks in length, with weekly course work taking 30-45 minutes per week to complete, and formal home practice of 10 minutes per day.
+This course is 6 weeks in length, with weekly course work taking 30-45 minutes per week to complete, and formal home practice of 15 minutes per day.

 Prior to registration, please review the orientation for this class.

 Sliding Scale Pricing

 The Earl E. Bakken Center for Spirituality & Healing is deeply committed to the wellbeing and flourishing of all communities.
 In order to make our programming accessible to a broader audience, we have implemented a sliding scale fee structure.

 The suggested registration fee for this program is $75.
 We also offer scholarship rates of $25 and $50, as well as a supporter rate of $99 for those who would like to contribute toward making this programming accessible to all.

 We do not want cost to be a barrier to participating in our programming.
 If you are not able to pay one of the listed registration fees, please reach out to us at firstname.lastname@example.org.
 We will arrange for you to participate in the program at a reduced fee or at no cost.